 Tufts announced on Jan.
-2 that for $2 million over 10 years, “Medford/Tufts” would be the name of the new Green Line Extension station under construction at the intersection of Boston Avenue and College Avenue.
-When completed, the station will be directly adjacent to the Joyce Cummings Center, a new academic building under construction since June 2019 and in planning since 2015.
+2 that for $2 million over 10 years, “Medford/Tufts” would be the name of the new Green Line Extension station then under construction at the intersection of Boston Avenue and College Avenue.

 Divestment lobbying made headway in February when the administration appointed members to the Responsible Investment Advisory Group for a review of Tufts’ investments in the fossil fuel industry.
 The Board of Trustees established the advisory committee four months prior, after nearly seven years of student activism on the issue.

 The semester was upended, however, when Monaco announced on March 10 the closure of campus and shift to online classes due to the escalating COVID-19 pandemic.
 Tufts confirmed its first positive case days later while students spontaneously organized financial and material support through Tufts Mutual Aid.

 Although classes resumed remotely on March 25, campus buildings were shuttered as many students were forced to return home,some petitioned to remain and others still were quarantined on campus.
 Students studying abroad as well as exchange students at Tufts all returned home, though some facedgreat difficulty as travel bans were implemented worldwide.